SiddhantSawant24/Intel-Unnati/README.md

 Then convert the stitched map into .pgm file by executing 'pgm code.py'.

-In order to calculate Computational Latency execute 'CompLatency.py'
+In order to calculate Computational Latency execute 'CompLatency.py'.

-The report is named as 'Project Report.pdf'
+The report is named as 'Project Report.pdf'.